 Here’s a bunch of beauties a loyal database can breathe into your business routine:

 - Reduced costs of attracting new customers.
-In fact, it’s 16 times more expensive to acquire new customers than grow loyal clients out of your existing audience.
+In fact, it’s from five to 25 times more expensive to acquire new customers than grow loyal clients out of your existing audience.

 - Increased sales and profits.
 Existing customers are likely to spend 31% more compared to new customers, so retaining a loyal database is a surefire way to improve your bottom line.